 At this moment, placing privacy and social media in the same sentence is an oxymoron.
 We all know that all of our online activities are being tracked, filed, and sold to advertising agencies without even giving us a chance to say no. With blockchain implementation, we are able to connect with businesses directly instead of placing our information in the hands of social media platforms and let them choose which information they want to sell and whom they are going to sell it to.
 More importantly, we could be the ones that make money from our browsing data by choosing which information we are going to provide to interested parties.

 This type of change could even lead to a higher price per impression, simply because the marketers will be able to send content directly to the target audience, making the placed ad more valuable to both parties.

 Peer to peer sales

 Social media are also platforms for conducting e-commerce with so many users providing various products and services via Facebook or Instagram.
 However, due to the potential for fraud, doing business via social networks is not all that easy.
-Blockchain technology facilitates payments, user verification process and contracts which makes frauds all but impossible to achieve.
+Blockchain IT solutions facilitate payments, user verification process and contracts which makes frauds all but impossible to achieve.
 Furthermore, introducing cryptocurrency as a method of payment would also be an interesting update which would allow more comprehensive pricing.

 Related read: All You Need to Know About Public & Private Blockchains